ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Bank API/README.md

 - [View larger image](../images/Bank%20API%20Mock%20Service.png)
 ![Mock Scenarios](../images/Bank%20API%20Mock%20Service.png)

-### Test data

-- The following test data can be tested in our Mock Services environment when submitting requests to the service operations
-- This table shows which scenarios (as per their numbers in the mindmap) require specific data to trigger the expected responses.

 > **NOTE:** The emulated service is not managing authentication.
 Access delegation/restriction is not emulated and any user has access to the test data.